ToniYenC11/ToniYenC11/README.md

 ## ⚡ Fun fact
 - I graduated as **Cum Laude** in my batch, but felt lost after graduation due to my overarching sense of purpose being drowned out by the poor economy and employment opportunities in the Philippines.
+- I am also taking an **AWS Re/Start** program that allows me to take the Cloud Practitioner Exam upon completion of requirements.
 - I have always been active in leadership roles from my first year up to my last year, finally settling with **Leadereship** as one of my core skills.
 - My favorite book is **7 Habits of Highly Effective People** by Stephen Covey.
 This hsaped my way of looking at leadership and being effective.